 David Pitre joined the firm in 1992 where he practiced law for several years in Louisiana before moving to the Mississippi Gulf Coast in 1999.
 He is a partner and resident attorney for the firm’s Gulfport, Mississippi office.
 Throughout his career he has practiced exclusively in the area of personal injury and wrongful death, and has fought for and obtained compensation for innocent accident victims and their families throughout the United States.
 David is an experienced litigator in both state and federal courts, and is quite often associated by attorneys from across the nation to litigate cases throughout the State of Mississippi.

 As lead counsel, he has obtained some of the largest jury verdicts in several counties throughout the State of Mississippi.
-He is a board certified civil trial law specialist by the National Board of Trial Advocacy.
-David is a frequent lecturer, and has been a guest CLE speaker before the American Association for Justice (AAJ), Mississippi Association for Justice (MAJ), Louisiana Association for Justice (LAJ), Mississippi Bar Association, Mississippi College of Law and Ole Miss Law School.
-He has published several articles in the area of trial practice and courtroom technology which have appeared in AAJ’s Trial, Mississippi Bar Association’s Lawyer, MAJ’s Voir Dire, LAJ’s Louisiana Advocates, and Colorado Trial Lawyer’s Association’s Trial Talk.
-David frequently serves as a moderator and panelist for CLE seminars featuring federal and state court judges throughout Mississippi.
+He is a board-certified civil trial law specialist by the National Board of Trial Advocacy, and was also selected to join the invitation-only American Board of Trial Advocates (ABOTA), a prestigious national group of civil trial litigators and jurists.
+David is a frequent lecturer, and has been a guest CLE speaker for the American Association for Justice (AAJ), Mississippi Association for Justice (MAJ), Louisiana Association for Justice (LAJ), Mississippi Bar Association, Mississippi College of Law and Ole Miss Law School.
+He has written many articles in the area of trial practice and courtroom technology which have been published in state and national publications, including AAJ’s Trial, Mississippi Bar Association’s Lawyer, MAJ’s Voir Dire, LAJ’s Louisiana Advocates, and Colorado Trial Lawyer’s Association’s Trial Talk.
+David frequently serves as an organizer, moderator and panelist for legal education seminars featuring federal and state court judges throughout Mississippi.

-David is married to Dr. Laurie Aycock Pitre.
+David is married to Dr. Laurie Aycock Pitre, an education professor at William Carey University.
 They have two daughters.
 He is active within his community, especially involving children’s causes.
-He has worked for many years as a volunteer reading tutor in an alternative school, at a summer camp for child cancer survivors, he has guest lectured and judged high school mock trial teams, and served as a member of various charitable organizations and boards.
+He has worked for many years as a volunteer reading tutor in an alternative school and at a summer camp for child cancer survivors.
+He has guest lectured and judged high school mock trial teams, and served as general counsel and also a member of various charitable organizations and boards.

 Birth Date: May 2, 1968; Larose, Louisiana